North Melbourne Football Club: AFL Women's team

 The club officially competes as the North Melbourne Tasmanian Kangaroos – often shortened simply to Kangaroos across league publications – due to its ground-sharing arrangement between venues in Victoria and Tasmania.

 The team made the grand final in 2023, losing narrowly to Brisbane.
 In 2024 the club went on a 12-match unbeaten streak, a record for the AFL Women's competition (though this includes a draw against Geelong in round two), which culminated in a 30-point premiership victory against Brisbane.
 Star midfielder Jasmine Garner was awarded the best-on-ground medal for her 35-possession performance.
-As of Round 10, 2025, the team has extended their unbeaten streak to 21 games.
+The club again dominated in the 2025, winning all 12 home-and-away games and all three finals, to record back-to-back premierships and extend their winning run to 27 consecutive matches.